eazyliving/fyyd-api/README.md

 #### Description

 Retrieves the curations maintained by the given user.
 You may append /episodes to also get the content of this curations.
+If you're authenticated and you request your own curations, non-public curations will be included also.

 #### Parameters